How to Fight Writer’s Block

 - Start a blog

-It really doesn’t matter what you write, so long as you write!
+It really doesn’t matter what you write, so long as you write.
+Remember, writers write.

 Work on a completely different project

 If you are anything like me, you have multiple writing projects going at the same time.
-I usually work with a few clients, who have very different needs, books of different genres.
+I usually work with a few clients, who require books of different genres.
 Also, as a hobby I write haiku and science fiction short stories.
-Having different projects working at the same time keeps me on my toes!
+Having different projects working at the same time keeps me on my toes.
 I like it that way.

-When you feel you’re doing well again, switch back to the technical project and get writing again.
+When you feel you’re doing well again, switch back to the original project and get writing again.

 Surround yourself with supportive people

 Writer’s block can be a symptom of invalidation from peers.
-If you have “helpful” friends who jokingly tell you “not to quit your day job,” this can be damaging to you as a writer.
+If you have “helpful” friends who jokingly tell you “don’t quit your day job,” this can be damaging to you as a writer.
 The only purpose of such comments is to get you to stop writing.
-Don’t consult these people.
-Surround yourself with good people who have your best interests at heart, who want to see you succeed.
+Don’t seek advice from these people.
+Surround yourself with good people who have your best interests at heart, people who want to see you succeed.

 This isn’t to say that constructive criticism isn’t very helpful to a new (or even an experienced) writer.
 We can always improve and grow.
-I personally LOVE it when some kind soul writes in to tell me I have a typo in a blog article.
-It is very helpful to me.
+I personally LOVE it when some kind soul writes in to tell me I have a typo in a blog article or gives me tips on my writing.
+It’s quite wonderful!

 Look at the intention behind the comment and how it makes you feel.
 That will help guide you where to file the suggestion.
 Do they compliment your work, while gently pointing out errors?
 Or do they slam you at every turn?

-Please check out my article “Feedback Versus Criticism” for more information.
+Please check out my article on feedback versus criticism for more information.

 If you need advice or help in the area of writer’s block, please don’t hesitate to email me!